westacks/telebot/README.md

 <a href="https://packagist.org/packages/westacks/telebot"><img src="https://poser.pugx.org/westacks/telebot/license.svg" alt="License"></a>
 </p>

 TeleBot is a PHP library for telegram bots development.
-Supports Laravel out of the box with some additional features, has an easy, clean and extendable way to handle telegram Updates.
+Rich Laravel support out of the box.
+Has an easy, clean, and extendable way to handle telegram Updates.

 ## Documentation

 Documentation for the library can be found on the [website](https://westacks.github.io/telebot/).

+## Features
-## Bot Manager
+### Bot Manager

 Work easily with multiple bots using `BotManager`:
 ```php